kubeflow/community/proposals/bootstrapping.md

 #### Changes to Existing Components

-** 1. Modify bootstrapper to include the init subcommand:**
+** 1. Modify bootstrapper to:**
-  - creates PVs
+  - Generate a PV
-  - creates ClusterRoles for Organization (admin), Team (write) and Member (write|read)
+  - Generate ClusterRoles for Organization (admin), Team (write) and Member (write|read)
-  - creates CRDs for Organization, Team and Member
+  - Generate CRDs for Organization, Team and Member
+  - Add authprovider to ambassador

 ```
 apiVersion: apiextensions.k8s.io/v1beta1